 For the release of House of Hope (KD092) in June 2012, Jerry once again trades his sitar in favour of his Gibson.
 East, west, jazz, contemporary music, drones, improvisation, Swedish folklore, birds. fishes, birches, beaches and sand; it´s all here!

 In November 2017, the first album with Jerry Johansson Red - On The Verge Of The Last Things Known (OD212) was released by OUTERDISK.
 An explosion.
 The inner mounting flames set ablaze.
 The new power quartet with Jerry and colleagues, playing electric music of highest density.
 It's not jazz, it's not rock; it's Red!
-In the vinyl grooves, the noonward race continues endlessly, all while the firebirds fills the sky with the sound of colors.

-Since lately, Jerry Johansson now also allows himself to travel deeper and deeper into the magical sounds of the banjo, guitar and sitar.
+Jerry Johansson allows himself to travel deeper and deeper into the magical sounds of the banjo, guitar and sitar.
 Banjo, this magical instrument, made up of five strings, and, through the ages, with close connections to both heaven and hell.
 But for the first time in history, Jerry really PLAYS the banjo as no one has ever done before!
-The music and sounds of Jerry is constantly expanding and overtly psychedelic in the very same instant.
+And, just as in the dream sleep, various themes, images and remembrances are closely tied together through the vibrant strings of eternity.
 Jerry Johansson - Mountain Flame (OD222222), 2021.